mofftech/Server-Automation/README.md

 ## letsencrypt-handle-certs.sh

+Let's Encrypt automates the process of getting a cert and installing it to apache easy.
+The complication is when you want to reuse that certificate for mail handling.

-Renew letsencrypt certificates.
-Then update exim4, dovecot and apache2 with the new certs.
+This script automates the process of renewing the letsencrypt certificate for apache2 and additionally updating exim4 and dovecot with the new certs.

 ## scan_zip.sh